liampc/100-days-of-code/log.md

 Progress: do Exercises in FCC about object oriented programming

 Thoughts : Still quite confused about creating / handling objects.
 Decided to do the Object oriented exercises in FCC.
 So far, I understood the concepts but having difficulties applying it in a project.

+## Day 19 : 9 June 2020

+Progress: finished Exercises in FCC about object oriented programming, do a coding challenge in edabit, try to do a coding challenge in exercism, watch a cs50 lesson

+Thoughts : The challenges in FCC were very helpful in teaching the details about objects and prototypes.
+I was able to practice and play around with it in the console.

+## Day 20 : 10 June 2020

+Progress: work on my Library project, review DOM.

+Thoughts: Today I was able to add features on my Library project.
+I revied DOM manipulation that's why I was able to work on my project.
+Today, I added a loop function that will display the saved books on an array.
+Also realize that I am more comfortable in using git in tracking my progress.
+So today is a sucess.